JpChii/JpChii.github.io/_posts/2021-06-12-Guide-to-machine-learning-as-a-service.md

 * src has the bulk of functionalities with preprocessing and model prediction
 * README.md is the high level introduction to the application
 * requirements.txt has the dependent packages of the application

+I've tried to learn to implement the project using this structure from beginning but i got greedy to deploy my model and went with a single file for app and single file for utils.

+The main aim of the blog here is to make the model available to be used by an application.
+Am going to use google cloud as the platform, becuase it's one of the platforms where i haven't used the free trial.